cmda-vr/documentation/summaries/learning-virtual-reality.md

 Virtual reality is also pushing the envelope on user input.
 VR displays cut the user off completely from the outside world.

+## Chapter 3
+Information in this chapter is specific to the Rift and Oculus SDK, the same techniques will apply when developing for other headsets.

+### 3D Graphics Basics
+Graphics that use a three-dimensional representation of gemoetric data.
+1. The data is represented in a D3 coordinate system
+2. Drawn ('rendered') as a 2d image on monitor

+The rendered image should be updates, it's billion dolar business.
+Real-time 3d rendering.

+### 3D Coordinate System
+2d; x and y values.
+Additional coordinate; z describes depth.
+* x; horizontal
+* y; vertical
+* z; in and out

+Most of the time the z-axis is always on screen.
+X and Y can move out of the field of view. z is in/out axis.
+Positive z is going *deeper* into the screen.
+This is known as a *lefthanded coordinate system.
+WebVR uses righthanded.

+### Meshes
+Object composed of one ore more polygonal shape, constructed out of vertices defining coordinate positions in 3D space.
+3D meshes are often referred to as models.
+They only define the shape.

+### Materials
+The surface of a mesh is defined using additional attributes.
+Surface information can be represented using one or more bitmaps, known as texture maps.
+The surface properties a of a mesh are referred to collecitvely as materials.

+### Transforms
+3D meshes are defined by the positions of their vertices.
+It would get really tedious to change a mesh's vertex positions every time you wanted to move it.
+That's why most 3D systems support transforms, without changing any values in its vertices.

+A 3D transform is represented by a transformation matrix, entity to compute the transformed positions of vertices.

+### Cameras
+Every rendered scene requires a point of view from which the user will be viewing it.
+3D systems typically use a camera, an object that defines where (relative to the scne) the user is positioned and oriented.

+Cameras are almost always represented using a couple of matrices.
+* First matric; defines the position and orientation
+* second matrix; translation from the 3D coodinates into the 2D drawing space of the viewport (projection matrix)

+* View volume or view frustum; only objects within the view volume are actually rendere to the screen.
+(Field of view)

+camera > viewport > projection

+Cameras define the viewer's relationship to a 3D scene and provide a sense of realism.

+### Stereoscopic Rendering
+In VR we have to do the whole thing twice, each per eye.

+* Define one main camera.
+* Render from two cameras; Follow position and orientation of main camera but are slightly offset to the left and right.
+* Render to two viewports; separate viewports for the left and right rendering camers.

+## Unity3D
+Professional game engines have become a tool of choice for developing virtual reality.
+Unity3D is defacto game engine.
+Engine contains native support for VR rendering and head tracking.
+Oculus has Utilities for Unity.

+## Chapter 4